logseq/docs/db-version.md

 ## Plugins

 There are currently 20+ plugins that support DB graphs.
-To see them, go to https://logseq.github.io/marketplace/ and filter by `Supports DB?` column.
+To see them, go to https://logseq.github.io/marketplace/ and filter by the `Supports DB?` column.

 The [JS Plugin SDK](https://logseq.github.io/plugins/) adds support for DB graphs, including DB-graph specific methods.
 There is also a CLJS SDK.
 See https://github.com/logseq/cljs-plugin-example for an example plugin using the CLJS SDK.
 For example DB-compatible plugins, see https://github.com/benjypng/logseq-zoterolocal-plugin and https://github.com/kerim/logseq-checklist.